1siddhi7/UsefulScripts/README.md

   Remember to run the script as sudo as it takes control of your mouse.

   Also, keep open the tab where Google Colab is running.

+- LoadingDataset_Images.ipynb : To load a large dataset of images in Google Colab.